xshshahab/Mini_Project/README.md

-﻿# Intro Mini Project
+﻿# Introduction Of Mini Projects
 ## Overview

-IntroTheme is a stylish and minimalist landing page template designed to introduce a website or application.
+Mini Project Web page is a stylish and minimalist landing page template designed to introduce a website or application.
 It features a clean layout with modern typography and subtle animations.

 ![IntroTheme Preview](https://github.com/xshshahab/Mini_Project/blob/main/Themes/IntroTheme.png)

 ### Technologies Used

-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript

 # Mini Projects Collection